kaspermunch/PopulationGenomicsCourse/Exercises/02_mapping_and_calling/README.md

 srun --mem-per-cpu=5g --time=3:00:00 --account=populationgenomics --pty bash
 ```

+Remember to activate your conda environment before running the below commands.

 ## Data source

 You will be separated in pairs so you can help each other out with the commands.
 Each of you will be responsible for 2 individuals and at the end of this exercise we will estimate the mean SNP heterozygosity per individual of the 10 MB region in chromosome 2.
-The data is placed in a folder called **Data** in the same directory as users folder.
 You should introduce you results [here](https://docs.google.com/spreadsheets/d/1OEHI1tNiwHrwKkl9L5rPtbVKCHQDpCZtKzpnZ1sWKJY/edit?usp=sharing)

-The following tutorial is based on **ERR1019076**.
+The following tutorial is based on **S_Ju_hoan_North-3**.

 ## Mapping reads against the reference